-4. REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES include those reasons here.)]
+4. REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES an Eligible Green Project or a social project, will need to include those reasons here.)

-[(i) Reasons for the offer: $[\bullet]$
+[(i) Reasons for the offer: [•]

 (See "Use of Proceeds" wording in Prospectus.
-If reasons for offer different from making profit and/or hedging certain risks, will need to
+If reasons for offer different from making profit general corporate purposes (for example for